yitao-zhu/yitao-zhu.github.io/_pages/about.md

 #### About

-I am currently pursuing a Master's degree in Computer Science at ShanghaiTech University, under the supervision of [Prof. Qian Wang (王乾)](https://qianwang.space/).
-I also earned my Bachelor’s degree in Computer Science from the same institution.
-In the next phase of my academic journey, I will join The Hong Kong Polytechnic University to pursue a Ph.D. under the guidance of [Prof. Anqi Qiu (仇安琪)](https://www.polyu.edu.hk/mhrc/people/mhrc-people/prof-qiu-anqi/?sc_lang=tc).
+I am currently a Ph.D. student at The Hong Kong Polytechnic University, supervised by [Prof. Anqi Qiu (仇安琪)](https://www.polyu.edu.hk/mhrc/people/mhrc-people/prof-qiu-anqi/?sc_lang=tc).
+I received my M.S. in Computer Science from ShanghaiTech University in 2025, advised by [Prof. Qian Wang (王乾)](https://qianwang.space/), and my B.S. in Computer Science from the same institution in 2022.

 #### Research